Home

 When we get to the hoseless scuba dive computer, we are talking some real money here.

-The hoseless dive computer consists of the receiver (typically worn on the wrist or mounted on the BC) and a transmitor.
 The transmitor attaches to the high pressure port of the scuba regulator first stage and then sends your air information, wirelessly, to the receiver.
 The receiver looks the same as normal dive computers.

 This setup cuts down on the number of hoses you need.
 There are now even hoseless dive computers that can accept signal from muliple transmitors - so you can even keep an eye on your buddies air consumption.
-Of course, this capability is really for the more advanced technical divers who may use different tanks on one dive.

-There is no right or wrong scuba dive computer.
-You just need to pick one that suits your needs and your are most comfortable with.
+You just need to pick one that suits your needs and you are most comfortable with.
 Not to mention one that suits your pocketbook!

 For more information, check out our other pages on scuba dive computers: